whitequark/blog/source/_posts/2011-09-04-fixing-acpi-on-samsung-n250.markdown

 Other features
 --------------

 To locate other fields in the PCI configuration space which might be changed by SMM-based driver, I wrote a [simple script][diff-pci].
-Note that some devices, namely PCI-Express bridges and network devices, have a lot of spurious changes which happen in background on their own.
+Note that some devices, namely PCI-Express bridges and network adapters, have a lot of spurious changes which happen in background on their own.

-Sadly, not the fan speed nor wireless rfkill switch state were not linked to any changes within configuration space.
-I guess that they may be done through [Embedded Controller][] and via [SMBus][] interface, which means that no permanent changes are accumulated in the system RAM itself, and all of the processing is buried deep in the SMM BIOS.
+Sadly, not the fan speed nor wireless rfkill switch state were not linked to any changes within the configuration space.
+I guess that they may be done through [Embedded Controller][] and via [SMBus][] interface, which means that no permanent changes are accumulated in the system RAM itself, and all of the processing is buried deep inside the SMM BIOS.

 Moreover, even if I could find the rfkill interface, there is no standard way to describe it in ACPI.
 On laptops where it actually is exported via ACPI, there is a platform-specific driver handling that (contrary to the backlight, which can be controlled in a generic way).